Mariners vs. Pirates Player Props Betting Odds

 |0

-- Jarred Kelenic has 50 hits with 12 doubles, a triple, 10 home runs, 14 walks and 25 RBI.
-He's also stolen six bases.
+- Julio Rodriguez has put up 47 hits with 11 doubles, a triple, eight home runs and 17 walks.
+He has driven in 26 runs with eight stolen bases.

 |Opponent